kubernetes/community/contributors/devel/sig-testing/monitoring.md

 For example, we can see how the job we have been looking at has been behaving recently.

-There is one important detail is that the job names you see on TestGrid are often aliases.
+One important detail is that the job names you see on tabs in TestGrid are often aliases.
+Job definition details including the job name, the job definition configuration file and a description of the job can be found below the tab name in TestGrid with a URL pointing to the yaml file where the job is configured.

-For example, when we clicked on a test run for [node-kubelet-features-master], the job name can be found at the top left corner of the Spyglass page `ci-kubernetes-node-kubelet-features` (notice the "ci-kubernetes-" prefix).
+For example, when we clicked on a test run for [node-kubelet-master], the job name, `ci-kubernetes-node-kubelet-features`, can be found at the top left corner of the Spyglass page (notice the "ci-kubernetes-" prefix).

-Then we can run a query on Triage using [ci-kubernetes-node-kubelet-features in the job field] Note the Triage query can be bookmarked and can be used as a deep link for use in issues.
+Then we can run a query on Triage using [ci-kubernetes-node-kubelet-features in the job field] Note that the Triage query can be bookmarked and can be used as a deep link that can be added to GitHub issues to assist test maintainers in understanding what is wrong with a test.

 At the time of this writing we saw the following: